juan-m-mendoza/hello-world/README.md

 # hello-world
 my first sample repository
-I'm goin to include some Grails sample on here
+I'm going to include some Grails sample on here